paritytech/txwrapper-core/CHAIN_BUILDER.md

 }

 /**
- * Get a type registry for networks that txwrapper-acala supports.
+ * Get a type registry for networks that txwrapper-foo supports.
  *
  * @param GetRegistryOptions specName, chainName, specVersion, and metadataRpc of the current runtime */